DonMoses97/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody adds execution permission to the owner, the group owner and the other users.
 8-James_Bond gives all the permissions to only the users.
+9-John_Doe sets the mode of the file "hello" to rwxr-x-wx.